 Saltcoats Castle is an interesting building constructed to an unusual design in the late 16th century.

 Standing in farmland to the south of Gullane, the land around it was once a salt marsh and would have offered considerable protection.
-The lands around Gullane belonged to the De Vaux family, the builders of Direlton Castle, as far back as the 12th century, but by the second half of the 15th century the estate of Saltcoats belonged to the Livingtoun family (variously spelt Lethington, Levingtoun, Livington).
+The lands around Gullane belonged to the De Vaux family, the builders of Direlton Castle, as far back as the 12th century, but by the 15th century the estate of Saltcoats belonged to the Livingtoun family (variously spelt Lethington, Levingtoun, Livington).

 Saltcoats Castle is thought to have been built by Patrick Livingtoun in 1590 or 1592.
 An armorial panel, now relocated from the castle to a nearby ruined cottage, is carved with the arms of the Livingtoun family, the date 1590 or 1592 (the 5 having been crudely recut as a 3 for some reason), and the initials PL and MF for Patrick Livingtoun and his wife Margaret Fettis of Fawside.